mslacken/clustduct/Usage.md

-# Bare metal deplpoyment with dnsmasq and kiwi
+# Bare metal deployment with dnsmasq and kiwi
-Currtently it is not possible to deploy the HPC nodes on bare metal via any tools.
-This document provides intial thougths and describes the necessary tools and steps.
+Currently it is not possible to deploy the HPC nodes on bare metal via any tools.
+This document provides initial thoughts and describes the necessary tools and steps.

 ## Used software
-For the bare metal provisioning we need following software packages
+For the bare metal provisioning, we need the following software packages:

    * **dnsmasq** in for dhpc, dns and tftp managment
-   * **kiwi-ng **for creating stateful (installation on disk) and stateless installs
+   * **kiwi-ng** for creating stateful (installation on disk) and stateless installs
    * **genders** as central database tool and format
    * **syslinux** providing the necessary pxe boot infratsructure
    * **clustduct** which connects dnsmasq with genders

-Additional purpose beyond bare metal provision may depend on following packages
+Additional purpose beyond bare metal provision may depend on following packages:

    * **slurm** as workload manager
    * **salt** for node configuration
    * **powerman** for management of the physical machines

 ## Quick start guide
-### Prerequesteries
+### Prerequisites
-This software was tested with a *openSuSE Leap 15.0* which has following prerequestaries:
+This software was tested with a *openSuSE Leap 15.0* which has the following prerequisites:
   * no firewall
   * sshd running
   * no apparmor
   * static ip address

 #### Disable apparmor
-In some profiles **apparmor** is installed and has a preconfigured profile for dnsmasq.
-This must be disabled which can be done by two ways.
+In some profiles, **apparmor** is installed and has a preconfigured profile for dnsmasq.
+This must be disabled which can be done in two ways.
 You can

    * disable apparmor service with